dcalvomayo/disaster_response_pipeline/README.md

 ### How to interact?
 For any questions you can contact me on dcalvomayo@gmail.com

+Find this, and other cool projects on my [Github](https://github.com/dcalvomayo)

 ### Licensing
 You may take any code, but don't forget to cite the source.
 Take into account that some code was developed by [Udacity](www.udacity.com), and data was provided by Figure Eight (now [Appen](appen.com)).